circularsquare/circularsquare.github.io/pages/friends/friends.md

 permalink: /friends/
 ---

-here are my friends, in roughly chronological order. i am grateful for all of them :)
+these are roughly in chronological order.

 - nonhumans
   - [nanachi and mitty](nanachimitty)